Your Partner in the World of STEM Information

 The library offers remote access to approximately 18,000 eJournals in the fields of science, technology, and medicine for students, educators, and researchers from more than 70 universities, the Institute of the Czech Academy of Sciences, and other large libraries and research organizations.
 It is the largest provider of such services in the country, and additionally offers document delivery services that enable patrons to order articles, books, and other materials from anywhere in the world.

 At the national level, the library manages the National Licensing Centre for Electronic Information Resources–CzechELib; the National Repository of Grey Literature (NUŠL); the Czech National ISSN (International Standard Serial Number) Center; and is the national service center for the Virtual Polytechnic Library (VPK), a fee-based, robust document delivery service for sharing science and engineering resources among participating Czech libraries.
-NTK's ZÍSKEJ is a new national platform for resource sharing and the largest Czech node for interlibrary loan and document delivery services.
+NTK's ZÍSKEJ (Czech only) is a new national platform for resource sharing and the largest Czech node for interlibrary loan and document delivery services.

 The library coordinates its activities with neighboring universities and research institutes.
 For example, ChemTK is a collaboration with the University for Chemistry and Technology, Prague’s Center for Information Services and the the Information Technologies and Services Department at the Institute of Organic Chemistry and Biochemistry.
 The library also collaborates with the Czech University of Life Sciences in Prague.